erskingardner/nostr-how/src/routes/pages/en/guides/sweep-to-self-custody.md

 1. First follow this guide to set up a new Bitcoin wallet in [Blue Wallet](https://bluewallet.io/docs/create-bitcoin-wallet/).
 You can also use any other self-custodial wallet.
 1. Once you have very carefully saved your seed words (which is what you'll use to restore your wallet if needed), you are ready to find someone to do a swap with.
 1. The easiest way to do this is to post a note mentioning the tags #plebchain and #bitcoin mentioning that you'd like to swap some lightning sats for on-chain sats.
 Don't be shy about directly messaging folks that talk about bitcoin regularly.
-You can also ping me directly if needed. `npub1zuuajd7u3sx8xu92yav9jwxpr839cs0kc3q6t56vd5u9q033xmhsk6c2uc`
+You can also [ping me directly](https://primal.net/jeffg) if needed.
 1. From there, you'll make a plan directly with the person you're going to swap with.
 Before you go through any swap, take time to get to know the person a bit, because there is no escrow in Bitcoin, you need to be comfortable that you're dealing with someone you can trust to complete the transaction.
 Generally the process looks something like this:
     1. Agree on an amount to swap.
     1. Give your newly created wallet address (in Blue Wallet) to the person via DM.